 If you’re looking to put some lead in your pencil, 2016 Pauillac is the place to be.
 Over the past 20 years, I have tasted countless great Pauillac wines.
 But I have never been rocked from a vintage like this before.
 Read these reviews to get a sense of what I am talking about here.
 The best way to describe 2016 Pauillac is perfect!

 In many ways, Pauillac is the quintessential Bordeaux wine.
 They combine a regal character with power, elegance, refinement and can also be somewhat strict.
-Pauillac is perhaps the most famous of the regions, due to 3 of the 5 First Growth wines coming from the appellation.
+Pauillac is perhaps the most famous of the main Bordeaux regions, due to 3 of the 5 First Growth wines coming from the appellation.
 If the 1855 classification of the Medoc was not enough to make the region famous, the often, high level of quality found here continues to win fans.

-Every producer in Pauillac knocked it out of the park.
+in 2016, every producer in Pauillac knocked it out of the park!
 There are 5 and perhaps 6 wines that could hit 100 Pts!
 This level of quality and consistency is unheard of.
-As good as 2010, 2009, 2005, 2000, 1996, 1982, 1961, 1959 and 1945 are, 2016 Pauillac vintage to own.
+As good as 2010, 2009, 2005, 2000, 1996, 1982, 1961, 1959 and 1945 are, 2016 Pauillac is the vintage to own.
 More than just quality, what makes these wines so memorable is their character.
 To start with, all the wines show a beautiful, almost, inky, dark color.
 They have complex aromatics, even at this young stage.
 2016 Pauillac wines are intense, concentrated, powerful, tannic and fresh.
 There is a beautiful purity of fruit here.
 The wines coat your palate with hedonistic pleasure.
 Clearly, there is a lot of tannin in the wines, but the tannins are so velvety, these wines feel like pure silk.
 They have the structure, raw material and disposition to age and develop into something magical.
 If you are a fan of Pauillac, this is the vintage to buy.

 What made 2016 Pauillac the future legend it is going to become?
 Flowering, while late, took place under good conditions.
 Until June, 600-700 mm of water poured into the region.
 The gravel slopes and clay drained the excessive moisture during the rainy period while the soils retained ample water to carry the vines through one of the driest summers on record.
 Young vines clearly suffered.
 The water stress began slowing down the growth cycles, until the rains fell September 12 and September 13, which put everything back on track in the Left Bank